libregraphicsmeeting/lgm-video-archive/docs/basics.md

 This taxonomy could hold further metadata:

-- `event_location`: the city where the event takes place.
+- `event_location`: the city where the event takes place (in that way, we don't need to tag each event - we simply tag "LGM 2008 Wroclaw" with the city).

+#### Talks: Tags

+As mentioned above, we keep this default taxonomy, and relabel it as "Topics"

+#### Talks: Type

+We use this taxonomy to identify specific event types:

+- Lightning-talk
+- Workshop
+- Meeting / BoF
+- Party

+NOTE: can be defined in XML in this way:

+`<category domain="type" nicename="workshop"><![CDATA[Workshop]]></category>`

 ### Speakers: content metadata